ThingSet/thingset.github.io/configuration_monitoring.md

 ### Data types

-The data type of each variable is encoded in a 1-byte uint8 number.
+The data type of each variable is encoded in a 6-bit number stored in one uint8 byte (only the values 0-63 are valid).
 The following types are possible:

 - Void
 - Boolean